elixir-ecto/ecto/guides/Getting Started.md

 ## Validating changes

 In Ecto, you may wish to validate changes before they go to the database.
-For instance, you may wish that a person has provided both a first name and a last name before a record can be entered into the database.
+For instance, you may wish that a person has both a first name and a last name before a record can be entered into the database.
 For this, Ecto has [_changesets_](https://hexdocs.pm/ecto/Ecto.Changeset.html).

 Let's add a changeset to our `Friends.Person` module inside `lib/friends/person.ex` now: